aws-cfm-blogs/sample-event-driven-budget-management-on-aws/README.md

 ### 1. Deploy the Management Account Stack

-In the management account, deploy the `budget_master_account.yaml` CloudFormation Stack:
+In the management account, deploy the `budget_mgmt_account.yaml` CloudFormation Stack:

 - This template will deploy:
-  - An Amazon DynamoDB table that stores budget values for each spoke account
+  - An Amazon DynamoDB table (BlogBudgetsDynamoDB) that stores budget values for each spoke account
-  - An AWS Lambda function triggered by the DynamoDB stream
+  - An AWS Lambda function (BlogBudgetsUpdateLambda) triggered by the DynamoDB stream
-  - IAM roles with necessary permissions for cross-account access
+  - IAM roles (BlogBudgetsLambdaRole) with necessary permissions for cross-account access

 ### 2. Deploy Spoke Account Stack